Brett Kavanaugh Sworn In As Supreme Court Justice In Private Ceremony

 Following his confirmation late Saturday afternoon, Brett Kavanaugh has been sworn in as a Justice on the Supreme Court in a private ceremony.
-Retired Supreme Court Justice Anthony Kennedy administered the Judicial Oath in front of Kavanaugh's family in Justices' Conference Room of the Supreme Court in Washington, DC shortly after the his confirmation passed the Senate.
+Retired Supreme Court Justice Anthony Kennedy administered the judicial oath in front of Kavanaugh's family in the Justices' Conference Room of the Supreme Court in Washington, DC shortly after the his confirmation passed the Senate.

-Kavanaugh was confirmed by a narrow vote of 50 to 48.
-He is an historically unpopular Supreme Court nominee.

 The contentious vote was repeatedly interrupted by protesters who shouted as various members of the Senate attempted to cast their vote.
 As many as 50 people were reportedly arrested for interrupting the vote.